exhu/miodj2/docs/lang.rst

 Properties and fields
 ---------------------

-Class fields are not accessible beyond the package they are declared in.
+Class fields are not accessible beyond the unit they are declared in.
 Properties are public, accessible everywhere.
 Read-only properties are set during object creation: